 Better Braking on Snow & Ice

 A recent survey found that 38% of all consumers believe they don’t need winter tires if their vehicle is equipped with four-wheel drive.
 Four-wheel drive works well for accelerating in the snow, but your vehicle might still have difficulty braking on icy roads.
-Braking problems are the most common problems drivers encounter in the winter.3 Snow tires have more traction than regular tires and make braking easier on slippery roads.
+Braking problems are the most common problems drivers encounter in the winter.
+Snow tires have more traction than regular tires and make braking easier on slippery roads.

 Snow tires also stop up to 50% faster than all-season tires on ice and snow.
-A study examined the braking times of winter tires, all-season tires, and summer tires while travelling 10 mph on an icy road.
+A study examined the braking times of winter tires, all-season tires, and summer tires while traveling 10 mph on an icy road.
 After braking, the car with the winter tires came to a full stop in 21 feet and 2 inches, while the all-season tires stopped at 39 feet and 10 inches.
 The summer tires stopped at 47 feet.
 Summer tires are useful for drivers who live in warm climates because they can increase performance and precision when used in warm weather.

-Surveys show that many drivers change plans to avoid having to drive in bad weather—including going to work.3 Not being able to commute due to inclement weather can cost workers.
+Surveys show that many drivers change plans to avoid having to drive in bad weather—including going to work.
+Not being able to commute due to inclement weather can cost workers.
 Winter tires are a great solution for anyone who needs to commute to work in snowy weather or risk losing pay.
 They might even end up paying for themselves.

 Saving with Safety

 Winter tires may seem expensive, but collisions and rising insurance rates are more expensive.
 Snow tires can help you keep your driving record clean by helping you avoid accidents on treacherous winter roads.